oklookat/my-site/src/README.md

 - ```docker exec -it elvenfront <command>``` = run command in frontend (admin panel)

-## Container commands (via docker exec)
+## <a name="container-commands"></a>Container commands (via docker exec):
 - ```node ace migration:run``` = run migration (backend)
 - ```node ace elven:superuser``` = create superuser (backend)
 - ```node ace migration:rollback``` = reset tables (backend)

 ##### Other useful commands
 - ```docker kill $(docker ps -q)``` = kill all containers

 #### Extra:
-1. In WSL2 before start docker run "service docker start"
+- In WSL2 before start docker run "service docker start"
-2. If you want to copy something from Windows to WSL2, do it only from WSL2 console (/mnt/c).
+- If you want to copy something from Windows to WSL2, do it only from WSL2 console (/mnt/c).
 If you directly copy files via Explorer to \\wsl$\Ubuntu it break permissions on files, and you need use chmod, what annoying.